-- The customer is responsible for the construction, maintenance and repair of their installation up to the Point of Supply (POS). - Customers must be familiar with their obligations as detailed in section 3 of these Standards. - The customer will need to grant an easement in favour of Vector covering the area occupied by Vector's cables and substation. - The customer must provide unrestricted maintenance access to Vector's equipment at all times as per the easement conditions.
-For connections made before 1 January 1993, Vector's access rights are covered by the Electricity Act section 23. - As this configuration has complex customer responsibilities, the customer must discuss these with their Electrical Service Provider.
+- The customer is responsible for the construction, maintenance and repair of their installation up to the Point of Supply (POS). - Customers must be familiar with their obligations as detailed in section 3 of these Standards. - The customer must grant an easement in favour of Vector covering the area occupied by Vector's cables and substation. - The customer must provide unrestricted maintenance access to Vector's equipment at all times as per the easement terms.
+For connections made before 1 January 1993, Vector's access rights are covered by section 23 of the Electricity Act 1992. - As this configuration has complex customer responsibilities, the customer must discuss these with their Electrical Service Provider.